Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

     </LinearLayout>
 </RelativeLayout>
 ```
-The launch screen of the `LoginActivity` class is shown on the illustration 1.1.
+The launch screen of the `LoginActivity` class is shown in Figure 1.1.

 ![Application Launch Screen](img/Storehouse/1.1.png)

-Illustration 1.1 – application launch screen.
+Figure 1.1 – application launch screen.

 Let's add the following code lines in the `onCreate` method of the `LoginActivity` class: